 The problem with having these two camps is that women are often left floating in between, being yelled at from both sides and feeling completely confused and disempowered.

-Those with faith in the medical system may hand over too much of their power.
-They may not realise that the current rate of caesarean births in Australia is almost 15 percent above that recommended by the World Health Organisation.
+Those with faith in the medical system may not realise that the current rate of caesarean births in Australia is almost 15 percent above that recommended by the World Health Organisation.

 Those who avoid any intervention may not understand the extent of birth trauma that comes with vaginal birth.
 According to the Australasian Birth Trauma Association, up to 20 percent of all women who deliver a baby vaginally will end up needing surgery for pelvic organ prolapse and anal or urinary incontinence.